ScilifelabDataCentre/OrderPortal/README.md

 Interface
 ---------

-There are two interfaces to the system:
+There are three interfaces to the system:

-### The web interface
+### The facility web interface

 This is for human users.
 It should provide the user with sufficient help and visual cues to allow filling in the form in a productive manner.
 Missing values and values outside of allowed ranges must be highlighted to help the user prepare a valid order.

+### User administration web interface

+For system administrators only, this is a simple interface that allows deletion and other non-standard modifications to existing users.

 ### The Application Programming Interface (API)